Nge-no/ping-pong/README.md

 This is a simple application which allows the user to,first, enter a number and submit it.
 A list of all the numbers from one to the one entered will be displayed.In the list multiples of 3,5 and 15 will be replaced by "ping","pong" and "pingpong" respectively.The user can then clear the output section and enter another number.
 WHAT FUN!!
 No?
 OK...

 #####Instructions
 1. Enter number.
 2. Click "Submit" button.
 3. Enjoy results.
 4. Clear list by clicking "Clear list" button.
 5. Repeat.
+6. Click menu icon to open menu.
+7. Click close menu icon (the "x") to close menu.

 ##Technologies used
 Git